pidgin/retro-prpl/README.md

 can use Pidgin on these networks.
 Initially we rejected this idea as this code hasn't been maintained in years and may potentially have security issues.

-However, we realized that if we don't support these protocol plugins other's may do so and when people need support they'll most likely look to us.
+However, we realized that if we don't support these protocol plugins others may do so and when people need support they'll most likely look to us.
 While this should be fine, it could take a while to figure out exactly what's going on, especially if there are multiple versions out there.